TL;DR

 - How it works: You systematically remove lice and newly hatched nymphs by combing with conditioner every few days.

-- Frequency: You must repeat the full combing process on days 1, 5, 9, and 13 to clear the infestation.
-This ensures you catch lice as they hatch and before they can reproduce.
+- Frequency: you should consider whether you may need to repeat the full combing process on days 1, 5, 9, and 13 to clear the infestation.
+This can help support you catch lice as they hatch and before they can reproduce.

 - Day 17 Check: Do a final check on day 17 to be absolutely sure all lice are gone.